 Visa application deadlines

-Please provide us with all required payments and documents before the deadline of 14 June 2019 to avoid any delay in your visa application process.
-We strongly advise students not to book a flight until the MVV has been placed in their passport.
+Please provide us with all required payments and documents before the deadline of 9 December 2022 to avoid any delay in your visa and/or residence permit application process.

 Proof of sufficient funds

-The amount of the proof of sufficient funds is set by the IND (Dutch Immigration Office).
-The amount can be found on this website.
+The amount of the proof of sufficient funds is set by the IND.
+The amount can be found on the IND website.

 How to prove your sufficient funds

 The proof of sufficient funds can be shown in two ways: